 - a.
 Be registered as an investment advisor under the Investment Advisor's Act of 1940 or comparable legislation, unless the manager represent and warrants that it is exempt from such registration under applicable law and provides the basis for the exemption. - b.
-Agree to serve as fiduciaries to he Plan and to enter into a contract with the Plan requiring them to perform their services consistent with the fiduciary services established under (a) the Investment Advisor's Act of 1940; (b) California law applicable to fiduciaries of public employee retirement systems, which includes the California State Constitution, Art.
-XVI_z sec.
-17 and the San Jose Municipal Code and/or (c) terms and conditions substantially comparable to the foregoing that are satisfactory to the Plan. - 2.
+Agree to serve as fiduciaries to the System and to enter into a contract with the System requiring them to perform their services consistent with the fiduciary services established under (a) the Investment Advisor's Act of 1940; (b) California law applicable to fiduciaries of public employee retirement systems, which includes the California State Constitution, Art.
+XVI sec.
+17 and the San Jose Municipal Code and/or (c) terms and conditions substantially comparable to the foregoing that are satisfactory to the System. - 2.
 The nature and size of the manager's mandate shall be consistent with: - a.
-The asset allocation policy of the Plan; - b.
-Applicable constraints (e.g. manager or strategy concentrations) contained in this Investment Policy Statementcontained in the Procedures and this Investment Policy Statement; and the total Plan active risk limit(s)1 contained in the risk section of this IPS. - Notwithstanding paragraph 2) b) above, the CIO shall not approve the selection of an investment management firm for mandates that exceed the following limits:
+The asset allocation policy of the System; - b.
+Applicable constraints (e.g. manager or strategy concentrations) contained in this Investment Policy Statement; contained in the Procedures and this Investment Policy Statement and the total System active risk limit(s)1 contained in the risk section of this Investment Policy Statement. - Notwithstanding paragraph 2) b) above, the CIO shall not approve the selection of an investment management firm for mandates that exceed the following limits:

-Basis Description Strategy Limit 2 F
+Basis Description Strategy Limit

-Separately managed accounts (active) 15%

-Commingled funds and SMAs (public, passive) No limit 3
+Separately managed accounts (active) Commingled funds and SMAs (public, passive) 15% No limit

 Vehicle Commingled funds (public, active) 15%

 Commingled funds (hedge funds) 15%

-Commingled funds (private strategies) 15% 4

-Public Passive strategies No limit
+Commingled funds (private strategies) Passive strategies 15% No limit

-Markets 5 Active strategies 15%
+Public Markets Active strategies 15%

-WINIKCIS

-Transaction Limit 6
+Private Markets Transaction Limit

-Private Markets Total \$ commitment to asset class (e.g. Private Debt) 150% of Board-approved

-pacing plan (cumulative) 7